 The Watchet Azalea prefers acidic to neutral soil for best results.
 In addition, ensure that the soil drains well in order to avoid root rot.

 Trim after the bloom cycle has ended.
-The Watchet Azalea, like other yearly blooming rhododendrons, begins compiling the next years blooms after the end of the current years cycle.
-Trimming too late will decrease the amount of potential blooms for the next year.
+The Watchet Azalea, like other yearly blooming rhododendrons, begins compiling the next years blooms after the end of the current years' cycle.
+Trimming too late will decrease the number of potential blooms for the next year.